Environment variables

 Advent of Code

-These are the AoC related settings from the auth.toml
+These are the AoC related settings from the auth.toml file.

 Discord

-These are the Discord related settings from the auth.toml
+These are the Discord related settings from the auth.toml file.

-must both be set
+Please note: DISCORD_SCHEDULE_INTERVAL and DISCORD_SCHEDULE_CHANNEL_ID must both be set

 together.
 Setting only one won't have any effect.